 A two part series writing workshop.
 First part for SJSU students.
 Second part open to the SJ community.
 Each workshop lead by a local writer.

 Winners will be announced by Friday Dec 11th.
-Exhibition at Natalie & James Thompson Gallery Spring 2021
+Exhibition at Natalie & James Thompson Gallery Fall 2021

 Rhonda Holberton, Assistant Professor of Digital Media at San Jose State University.
 Holberton is the co-director the San Jose Story Map project.
 Her multimedia installations make use of digital and interactive technologies integrated into traditional methods of art production.
 Her work is included in the collection of SFMoMA and has been exhibited at CULT | Aimee Friberg Exhibitions, FIFI Projects Mexico City; Yerba Buena Center for the Arts; The Contemporary Jewish Museum, SF; San Jose Institute of Contemporary Art; and the San Francisco Arts Commission.